sandinmyjoints/leveraging-node/talk.md

 - Shared code makes life easier.
 - Lessons learned in one place can often be applied to other.
 - Reduced cost of context switching.
+- Certain things can be done exactly the same between client and server.